by Tony Vidler

 Successful grooming and development of the producers in any practice requires a lot more than simply establishing some targets and monitoring them.
 It also involves managing behaviour, establishing and maintaining culture, facilitating positive change individually and as an organisation, providing the blend of teacher/mentor/coach/authoritarian at appropriate times, providing strategic direction and operational support to achieve the strategic objective as well as continually improving and evolving all of the above.

-To get more out of your producers, and to give them greater satisfaction, be a sales manager.
+To get more out of your producers, and to give them greater satisfaction, you need to be a sales manager at least some of the time.
 Help manage sales performance by providing the direction and vision, the tools, the support and the boundaries, and above all else be the coach and the teacher and the mentor and the authoritarian as and when each of those roles is required.

 Manage the people well and you will get the results.
-Simply managing for results does not necessarily develop good people, or a good practice.
+Simply managing for activity or results does not usually develop good people, or a good practice.